camille-arce/calculator-web-app/README.md

-# hello-world! #
+# Hello World! #

-To start off, my name is Camille Arce

-I am on a journey to pivot my career in tech and learn coding languages.
-To do this, I applied to be a part of DPI's Tech Apprentice program where the curriculum is learning HTML, CSS, Javascript and Ruby on Rails.
-The main goal is to master Ruby on Rails and learn Python and SQL in the future to be well versed in the industry.
+My name is Camille Arce and I am on a journey to pivot my career in tech and learn coding languages.
+I recently joined DPI's Tech Apprentice program where I am learning HTML, CSS, JavaScript, and Ruby on Rails.
+My ultimate goal is to master Ruby on Rails and learn Python and SQL in the future to become well-versed in the industry.

-Welcome to my first repository and follow me on my journey!
+This is my first repository and I am excited to share my journey with you!

+## Project Description ##

-This project is my first introductry project to HTML, CSS, and JavaScript.
-In here, I learned the concept behind cascading style, user interface, and how to add dynamics to create a user friendly web app
+In this project, I created a basic web app using HTML, CSS, and JavaScript.
+I learned about cascading style, user interface design, and adding dynamic features to create a user-friendly web application.
+This project was a great way for me to apply what I learned in class and gain hands-on experience.

-My biggest problem in this prohe had to tackle is figuring out how to use GitHub and the initial learning curve with learning a language

-You can find my code under this repository "hello-world"
+## Challenges ##
+One of the biggest challenges I faced in this project was learning how to use GitHub.
+As a beginner, there was a bit of a learning curve, but with practice and guidance from my instructors, I was able to figure it out.

+## Installation ##
+To view the code for this project, simply visit the "hello-world" repository on my GitHub account.

+## Conclusion ##
+Thank you for stopping by my first repository!
+I hope you enjoyed learning about my journey and my first project.
+Please feel free to reach out to me if you have any questions or comments.